haddockapp/haddockapp/atp.md

   - The updated name and description should appear in the list of projects on the dashboard.

 > **Note:**
-> If you are testing on the `demo.haddock.ovh` environment, we also recommand you to update the other project name, like you just did with the first one, as "public repository" and feel free to update the description as you want.
+> If you are testing on the `dev.haddock.ovh` environment, we also recommand you to update the other project name, like you just did with the first one, as "public repository" and feel free to update the description as you want.
 This name will be used to identify the project in the dashboard later in this document so you have two differents name for the two projects to not be confused.\_

 ---